pmd/pmd-designer/README.md

 that will be included.
 The built jar can then be found in your `target` directory.
 **Such a jar cannot be used in a PMD distribution** and must be used in a standalone fashion, otherwise classpath conflicts may arise.
+You can additionally enable the profile `with-javafx` to include openjfx as well.

 You should never run the `install` goal with the `-Dfat-java` property!
 This would install the fat jar in your local repo and may cause dependency conflicts.